-What to Do in Sapa for First-Time Visitors
+What to do in Sapa for first-time visitors (by a local guide)

 Sapa is a picturesque mountain town in Lao Cai Province, northwest Vietnam, near the Chinese border.
 Located in the majestic Hoàng Liên Sơn mountain range at an altitude of 1,600 meters, it is approximately 320 kilometers from Hanoi (around 5–6 hours by road).